Kaitlyn Dever

 Kaitlyn Rochelle Dever (/ˈdiːvər/; born December 21, 1996) is an American actress.
-She gained recognition for her roles in the FX crime drama television series Justified (2011–2015), the ABC/Fox sitcom Last Man Standing (2011–2021), the Netflix drama miniseries Unbelievable (2019), and the Hulu drama Dopesick (2021).
-She earned Golden Globe Award nominations for Unbelievable and Dopesick as well as a Primetime Emmy Award nomination for Dopesick.
+She is best known for her roles in the television series Justified (2011–2015), Last Man Standing (2011–2021), Unbelievable (2019), Dopesick (2021), Apple Cider Vinegar (2025), and The Last of Us (2025–present).
+She earned two Golden Globe Award nominations for Unbelievable and Dopesick, in addition to two Primetime Emmy Award nominations for Dopesick and The Last of Us.

-Dever has also played supporting roles in the films Bad Teacher (2011), The Spectacular Now (2013), Short Term 12 (2013), Detroit (2017), Beautiful Boy (2018), Dear Evan Hansen (2021), and Ticket to Paradise (2022).
-She had leading roles in Them That Follow (2019), Booksmart (2019), and Rosaline (2022).
+Dever has starred in films such as Booksmart (2019), Rosaline (2022), and No One Will Save You (2023).
+Her supporting roles include Short Term 12 (2013), Detroit (2017), Beautiful Boy (2018), Dear Evan Hansen (2021), and Ticket to Paradise (2022).
+Outside of acting, she is one half of the musical duo Devers (formerly known as Beulahbelle) with her sister Mady.

 Early life

-Dever was born in Phoenix, Arizona, to Tim and Kathy Dever.
-She has two younger sisters, Mady and Jane Dever.
-At the age of five, she developed an interest in the performing arts with her parents sending her to an acting school.
-She also participated in gymnastics, ballet and ice skating, until she focused on acting.
-Her family then moved to Dallas when her father was given the role of the voice of Barney the Purple Dinosaur, and where she enrolled at the Dallas Young Actors Studio in a month-long acting program.
-Honing her acting skills at the studio, she booked a number of commercials, before moving to Los Angeles.
+Kaitlyn Rochelle Dever was born in Phoenix, Arizona, on December 21, 1996.
+Her father also briefly ventured into acting, most notably voicing Barney the Dinosaur on the PBS children's show Barney & Friends for a short time.
+She has two younger sisters.
+When she was five years old, she developed an interest in the performing arts and her parents subsequently enrolled her in an acting school; she also participated in ballet, gymnastics, and ice skating, but seeing Toni Collette's performance in The Sixth Sense (1999) inspired her to focus on acting.
+Her family moved to Dallas, where she filmed a number of commercials, then settled in Los Angeles.

 Career

-2009–2012: Career beginnings and work on TV
+Acting

 Dever's first notable acting role was as Gwen Thompson in the 2009 film An American Girl: Chrissa Stands Strong.
 In 2011, she garnered an early breakout role as Loretta McCready in the FX series Justified.
 In the same year, she was cast as a series regular in the ABC (and later Fox) sitcom Last Man Standing, starring with Tim Allen as her father.
-Starting with the seventh season of the series, Dever began appearing in a recurring role to focus on other film and television projects.
+Starting with the seventh season of the series, Dever's role became a recurring one, allowing her to focus on other film and television projects.

 Dever's other television credits include Make It or Break It, Modern Family, Private Practice, Party Down, The Mentalist, and Curb Your Enthusiasm.
 Her 2011 film credits include Cinema Verite, Bad Teacher, and the Clint Eastwood–directed film J. Edgar.
 In 2012, Dever was nominated three times at the 33rd Young Artist Awards: for her supporting roles in Bad Teacher and Last Man Standing, and for her recurring role in Justified.